 My answer will include all costs with delivery charges and no surprises.
 The piece or item you are purchasing will be fully insured in case it needs to be shipped to you.

-If you want a piece that is not in my portfolio and you choose it to be individually designed and made for you, then we will arrange a meeting, if possible and necessary, to discuss your choices and options.
+If you want a piece that is not in my portfolio and you choose it to be individually designed and custom made for you, then we will arrange a meeting, if possible and necessary, to discuss your choices and options.
 This will include wood species, fixings and fixtures, other materials and finishes.
 The quotation I give you will stay as it is as long as the design does not change considerably and that’s a promise.

 Once we have come to a conclusion you can confirm by paying a deposit of 50% of the total price we previously agreed in our meeting or E-mail conversation.
 The payment of the deposit and final settlement can both be done via bank transfer.